notiz-dev/nestjs-prisma/docs/src/pages/docs/exception-filter.md

 bootstrap();
 ```

-See the list of [Prisma CLient Errors](https://www.prisma.io/docs/reference/api-reference/error-reference#prisma-client-query-engine) in the Prisma docs.
+See the list of [Prisma Client Errors](https://www.prisma.io/docs/reference/api-reference/error-reference#prisma-client-query-engine) in the Prisma docs.

 This will override the default error code mapping: